8 Best Free App Builders in 2026: Make Apps Without Paying

 What is the best free app maker for beginners?

 The best free app maker for beginners is Adalo.
-It offers an intuitive visual builder, built-in database, and supports native mobile publishing.
+It offers an intuitive visual builder, a built-in database, and supports native mobile publishing.
 If you're working with spreadsheets, Glide is another beginner-friendly option with a smooth learning curve.

 Can I really make an app for free without hidden costs?